Skip to content

 好的(hǎo de)

 When you add ‘的(de)’ at the end of a sentence, it indicates a confirmation. ‘好的’ means ‘sure’ or ‘ok’ and shows agreement.
-It’s commonly used to accept a request or suggestion quickly and express understanding.
+This interjection is commonly used to accept a request or suggestion and quickly express understanding.

 Example